Health and Travel Alerts Learn More Left arrow

 Leaning Tower of Pisa

-No trip to Italy is complete without a visit to Pisa’s celebrated tower, which leans at an alarming angle.
+One of the best things to do in Tuscany is to visit Pisa’s celebrated tower, which leans at an alarming angle.

 This fetching Tuscan town is on the global destinations map thanks to this iconic 183-foot-high tower, a freestanding bell tower next to the Cathedral.
-Due to subsoil irregularities, the tower now has an approximately four-degree slant—and has had some kind of tilt since the late 1100s.
+Due to subsoil irregularities, this unique building now has an approximately four-degree slant—and has had some kind of tilt since the late 1100s.

 Historic site of the Piazza dei Miracoli